arXiv/accessibility2024/source/HTML-Event.md

 **Co-Founder and Lead Developer, NV Access Limited.**

-Mick is the creator of NVDA, the world's only free and open-source screen reading software.
+Mick is the creator of NVDA, the world's only open-source screen reading software.
 NVDA has enabled more than 200,000 blind and vision impaired people worldwide to independently use computers.
 He brings expertise in accessibility for the web, international standards, software APIs, and best practice approaches to functional usability.
 [Mick's LinkedIn profile](https://au.linkedin.com/in/mdcurran){target="_blank"}

 ---